aymenalwch/Arduino-RC-Transmitter/README.md

-# Arduino RC tTransmitter and Reciever based on the nrf24
+# Arduino RC Transmitter and Reciever based on the nrf24